Deployment and Maintenance / Backup and Migration

 4. Change Installation Directory

-In some cases, you may encounter insufficient disk space where DataFlux Func was originally installed, and you need to move the installation directory to a new, larger disk.
+In some cases, you might encounter insufficient disk capacity where DataFlux Func was originally installed and need to change the installation directory to a new, larger-capacity disk.

 You can follow the steps below to change the installation directory.